-Hi, I’m MaryLea from pinkandgreenmama.com, and my daughters and I are so excited to share one of our latest crafty projects from our art studio.
+Hi, I’m MaryLea from pinkandgreenmama.com, and my daughters and I are so excited to share one of our latest crafty projects from our art studio for the book A Bad Case of the Stripes.
 A special thank you to Marie for inviting us to participate in her wonderful Storybook Summer Series.

 We have an extensive library of children’s books and love to create projects inspired by their beautiful illustrations.
 I actually started collecting children’s books before I ever had children of my own – I’ve always secretly wanted to be a children’s book illustrator.